 9.1 The registered party can at all times request the termination of the registration

-9.2 The board can make the decision to terminate or suspend a registration when the registered party, in the eyes of the board, damages, or is threatening to damage, the interests of the foundation, or when such circumstances arise which can be damaging to the interests of the foundation.
+9.2 The board can make the decision to terminate or suspend a registration when the registered party, in the eyes of the board, damages, or is threatening to damage, the interests of the institute, or when such circumstances arise which can be damaging to the interests of the institute.
 Chapter 7 of the appeal process will then come into effect.

 9.3 When afterwards it becomes clear that a registration or extension of registration was based, or was based in part, on apparently deliberately erroneous information, the board will make the decision to terminate the registration.
 Under these circumstances, the procedure as noted under article 5.8 will then come into effect.

-9.4 The registered party is obligated to report such a change to the foundation.
+9.4 The registered party is obligated to report such a change to the institute.

 9.5 When it becomes apparent that the registered party has used the proof of registration before the date of registration without permission from the board, the registration will be suspend for a period of three years.
 Under these circumstances, the in article 5.7 noted will then come into effect.